BlueTeeth68/Project/README.md

 - Require: ADMIN or TRANSLATOR
 - URL: /author/list
 - Method: GET
-- Request param: limit, page (limit > 0, page >= 1)
+- Request param: size, page (size > 0, page > 0)
 - Request body: none
-- Response body: List<Author>
+- Response body: PagingReturnDTO<Author>
-- Description: User can find a limit author (paginate).
-Leave limit empty to retrieve the first 50 Author
+- Description: ADMIN or TRANSLATOR can get all author list from database.
+The result return is based on size and page on the request.
+Default size is 50, default page is 1

 #### Get author by id or a part of name *